OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 auto_accounts
   This will generate a ``select`` widget list of all the accounts available to the user.

+  ``auto_accounts`` will generate cluster aware lists if you have :ref:`dynamic options <dynamic-bc-apps>` enabled.
+This means it will only show a list of accounts available for the ``cluster`` that's currently selected.
+If this setting is not enabled, it will generate a list of all accounts available on all clusters and will not hide any of them.

+  If, however, your site has a simpler accounting scheme where all accounts are available on all clusters, you can set the :ref:`bc_simple_auto_accounts <bc_simple_auto_accounts>` setting for some optimizations.

   .. warning::
     We only have support for Slurm accounts at this time.